-Iranians Are Protesting Trump's Nuclear Deal Decision & Things Are Getting Serious
+Iranians Are Protesting Trump's Decision On Iran Nuclear Deal & Things Are Literally Burning

 Protesters in the Middle East took to the streets Friday following prayers, after President Donald Trump's recent announcement about an Obama-era deal to stall a nuclear weapons program.
 In light of the historic move, Iranians are protesting Trump's decision to pull the U.S. out of the Iran nuclear deal.
 Trump announced he would back out of the Joint Comprehensive Plan of Action (JCPOA) on May 8.

 According to Reuters, protesters in the Iranian capital of Tehran flooded the streets on May 11, with chants of, "Mr. Trump you cannot do a damn thing," and "We fight.
 We die.
 We don't surrender."
 Photos and videos of the protests depicted burning American flags.
 Trump's decision meant the reinstatement of harsh economic sanctions that would doubtless have an impact on Iran's people.